joaquinponzone/venturing-movies/README.md

 ### `npm start`

-Runs the app in the development mode.
+Runs the app in the development mode./

 Open [http://localhost:PORT](http://localhost:PORT) to view it in the browser.
 PORT wil be 3001 for the server and 3000 for the client

-The page will reload if you make edits.
+The page will reload if you make edits./
 You will also see any lint errors in the console.